obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 The contents of the current revision of the document; shorthand for `doc.currentRevision.properties`.
 Any keys in the returned dictionary that start with an underscore are TouchDB metadata.

+**userProperties**

+dictionary, read-only

+The value of `properties` with all of the reserved keys removed.

 ### Methods